-RELATED: Puzzles help build connection.
+RELATED: Puzzles help build connections.
 Spend time doing puzzles together with your child as an after-school activity!

 The benefits of puzzling

 Puzzles offer many benefits for learning and independent play.
-Puzzles help a child calm down, decompress, and increase focus.
+Puzzles help children calm down, decompress, and increase their focus.

 Studies have shown that puzzles are healthy for both your body and mind.
-So why would we not encourage our kids to do more puzzles?
+So, why wouldn’t we encourage our kids to do more puzzles?

 Heck, why are we not all doing puzzles?!
 (I’m checking out a new LEGO puzzle for after school today.)